zNetDev/Spyware/README.md

-Spyware made in python with me, zNetDev.a
+Spyware made in python with me, zNetDev

 A simple spyware with anti-debugging and anti-sandboxinga